curtisalexander/durse-rs/README.md

 git push --tags origin
 ```

-To manually force a pipeline run,
+To manually force a pipeline run within https://dev.azure.com, the following needs to be entered when prompted for the branch / tag.

 ```
+refs/tags/v0.1.0
 ```